Snow Leopard Facts

 Snow Leopard Distribution, Habitat, and Ecology

-The stunning Snow Leopard evolved as endemic to a specific portion of the globe.
-More precisely, that consists of Central and Southern Asia.
+The stunning Snow Leopard evolved as endemic to a somewhat limited and specific portion of the surface of the globe.
+More precisely, that habitat zone consists of Central and Southern Asia.
 Within that range, it remains restricted to the upper mountain ranges, in Afghanistan, and Pakistan.

-In addition, the feline has a very distinct time of activity.
-This active period generally consists of several hours, occurring at or near twilight.
-The species also evolved as primarily carnivorous and appears to be an excellent hunter.
+This truly extraordinary feline further evolved a very distinct time of activity.
+This active period generally consists of several hours in length, occurring at or near twilight.
+The utterly fascinating species also evolved as primarily carnivorous in nature, and appears to be an excellent hunter.

-Further, individuals typically take smaller types of prey, such as rabbits and birds.
-But, individuals will occasionally take prey several times their own size.
-This stunning animal also feeds opportunistically, consuming carrion, when necessary.
+Worth noting remains the fact that individuals typically take smaller types of prey, such as rabbits and birds.
+But, individuals do occasionally stalk and take prey several times their own size.
+This stunning animal also feeds opportunistically, even consuming carrion, when necessary.

 Snow Leopard Conservation Efforts

-The animal man knows as the Snow Leopard sadly faces the danger of extinction.
+The hypnotically beautiful animal known as the Snow Leopard sadly faces the danger of extinction.
 Exact tallies of its numbers in the wild remain impossible to attain.
 This lamentable fact holds true given the remoteness of its habitat.
 Current estimates place its numbers at fewer than 8,700.

-Fortunately, though, numerous organizations are now actively working to preserve the fantastic species.
-In fact, in the year 2013, the governments of 12 of the countries the gorgeous feline inhabits signed the Bishkek Declaration.
+Fortunately, though, numerous organizations are now actively working in varying ways to preserve the fantastic species.
+In fact, in the year 2013, the governments of 12 of the countries the gorgeous feline inhabits signed the Bishkek Declaration, recognizing its place in regional culture

-Preservation efforts of many kinds remain underway, both large and small in scope, but all are greatly appreciated.
-The Declaration created numerous protected areas within the range the felines inhabit.
-To date, a total of 23 of these protected areas exist.
+Preservation efforts of many kinds continue to remain underway, both large and small in scope, but all are greatly appreciated.
+The Declaration created numerous protected areas within the range the felines currently continue to inhabit.
+To date, a total of 23 of these protected areas now exist.

-A few of these include Chitral National Park, in Afghanistan, and Tumor Feng Nature Reserve, in China.
-Yet, more must be done to protect it.
-Quite sadly, illegal poaching of the Snow Leopard still occurs, as well as a threat from habitat loss.
+A few of these protected regions include Chitral National Park, located in Afghanistan, and Tumor Feng Nature Reserve, situated in China.
+Yet, still more must be done to protect it.
+Quite sadly, illegal poaching of the Snow Leopard still occurs, as well as a threat from ongoing habitat loss.

 Leave a Reply